 The SQL Break statement is useful to exit from SQL While loop.
-While executing the loop, if it finds the SQL Server break statement inside the While loop, it will stop running the statements and immediately exit from the loop.
+While executing the loop, if it finds the SQL Server break statement inside the While loop, it will stop running the query and immediately exit from the loop.

-For example, we have 100 statements inside the While loop, and we want to exit from the loop when a certain condition is True; otherwise, it has to execute all of them.
+For example, we have 100 lines inside the While loop, and we want to exit from the loop when a certain condition is True; otherwise, it has to execute all of them.
 In this situation, we can use SQL IF ELSE or SQL ELSE IF to check for the condition and place the SQL Break statement inside the If block.
-If the condition is True, it will run the break statement, and the break statement will exit the controller from the loop completely.
-Otherwise, it will execute all the statements.
+If the condition is True, it will run the break statement, and the break will exit the controller from the loop completely.
+Otherwise, it will execute all the lines.

 SQL Break Syntax